How to Build a Cosmetology Portfolio That Will Leave a Lasting Impression.

 An interview is one of the very few times where it is acceptable to brag about yourself a little bit.
 Your photos only tell half of your story whereas your experience tells the rest.

 - Your Resume

 Make sure it’s up to date, with all your most recent and relevant experience listed from most recent to least.
-Include any internships and volunteer experience, as well as any classes you’ve taken.
-This can include anything from business/ management courses you’ve enrolled in or more beauty specific classes such as, nail art and natural skin and hair care.
-Additionally, make sure it’s picture perfect and polished; not errors or typos or text out of alignment.
-Your font needs to be consistent throughout along with the sizing.
+Include any internships and volunteer experience, as well as any certification classes you’ve taken.
+Make sure it’s free of errors or typos or text out of alignment.
+Your font should be basic and easy to read and should be consistent.
 If possible, try and make your resume one page– anything longer typically gets overlooked or thrown out.

-Pat yourself on the back!
 If you’ve received any awards for styling, creativity, customer service, reliability or even attendance, showcase that in your portfolio.
-Recognition from others enhances your reputation and the punch that you pack.
 Have you participated in a design/ style competition?
 Were you a school ambassador?
-These demonstrate not only self-motivation and enthusiasm for the industry but also that you won’t shy away from a good challenge and that you have a leadership mentality– all very desirable qualities when it comes to the hiring process.
+These demonstrate not only self-motivation and enthusiasm for the industry but also that you won’t shy away from a good challenge!

 - Projects and Activities

 Do you manage social media for your salon?
 Did you create a promotional contest or campaign to attract new clients?
 Have you done any educational outreach in the community or at local schools?
 Did you organize your salons’ monthly charity drive?
 By participating in projects and activities, you show passion and dedication to your craft while showing loyalty to your employers.